 I want to thank you for your suggestions.I'm slow going but all good things come to those who wait...Right?:-).
 Izzy,my 5 month old fur baby loves to garden along with me but she's got things backwards.
-I plant and she comes from behind and digs them up so she's being taught in reverse now.

 What we use here is a fast spreading ground cover called Creeping Jenny.
 It has tiny white flowers in the Spring, grows in any type of soil, is drought tolerant and can be mowed and walked on.
 Once the flowers are gone, it's still is quite pretty.
 We live in Massachusetts where the Winters are fierce and Summers are miserably hot and humid and our Creeping Jenny keeps spreading and growing..In bad, sandy soil..Hardly ever watered.
 You just can't kill these dainty looking (but tough) flowering fast spreading perennials.

 I would love to someday have a beautiful garden with walkways, water features, and more.
 I was wondering if I could 1/2 bury recycled tin cans to use as planters as well as a garden path border.
 My question is would they last.
 I don't want something that will disintegrate over the course of 2-5 years.
 I want something that will last and that I won't have to change out too often and end up hurting my plants.